Nikhil22897/Basic-Twitter-On-Rails/README.md

 # README

-App was a result of book ROR 5 by michael hartl.
+Applied learnings from book ROR 5 by michael hartl.
 You can have a look https://basic-twitter-on-rails.herokuapp.com/

+`Sign In credentials`
+email: github@user.com
+password: 12345678

 This README would normally document whatever steps are necessary to get the application up and running.